-- In a large skillet over medium high heat, saute the mushrooms in melted butter for a few minutes.
+- In a large skillet over medium high heat, saute the mushrooms in melted butter for a few minutes. (image 1)

-Add the onion and cook for a few more minutes until it's soft, then add the garlic and saute until fragrant.
+- Add the onion and cook for a few more minutes until it's soft, then add the garlic and saute until fragrant. (image 2)

-Cook the leftover gravy over medium low heat for a few minutes, then reduce to low heat and let the gravy cook until it has reduced to intensify the flavor.
+- Warm up the leftover gravy over medium low heat for a few minutes, then reduce to low heat and let the gravy cook until it has reduced to intensify the flavor.
 (Don't have leftover gravy?
 Use our flavorful giblet gravy recipe for your secret ingredient.
 Don't have giblets?
 Just omit them.) (image 3)

-- In the large skillet, reduce the heat to medium, then add the gravy and spices to the mushroom mixture.
+- In the large skillet, reduce the heat to medium, then add the reduced gravy and spices to the mushroom mixture. (image 4)

-Stir in the chopped meat, then pour in chicken stock or water to thin the sauce.
+- Stir in the chopped meat, then pour in chicken stock to thin the sauce.

 - Remove from the heat, and add the sour cream.